 - Due to the geography and catchment areas of practices, it would be expected that the majority of new residents would register at one of the three (small) existing practices in Cranbrook.
-The existing premises are older converted buildings and are not considered suitable for the provision in the longer term, as highlighted in a premises survey carried out in 2018.
+The existing premises are older converted buildings and are not considered suitable for the provision in the longer term.
 The physical constraints of the existing sites mean that the current buildings cannot be extended or reconfigured to the extent that they would be considered suitable for the future.
 The practices have very limited capacity to accommodate growth in registered patient lists while based in their existing buildings, as there is no capacity to expand workforce and services.
-The impact of further development can only be met through the relocation of existing practices to a new site to ensure sustainable general practice provision to the area; - The three practices have confirmed to the CCG that they wish to take forward a premises development project, which focuses on all three practices relocating into a new building on the same site.
-The practices have also stated their intention to merge, and have been engaging in the Cranbrook Neighbourhood Plan process in order to explore opportunities to support the project.
-An application for stage 1 of the CCG process is expected to be submitted this year for a new premises on a site to be allocated in the Draft Local Plan.
+New growth proposed would broadly result in an increase of the patient list of approximately 23%.
+The impact of any further development can only be met through the relocation of existing practices to a new site to ensure sustainable general practice provision to the area. - The three practices have confirmed to the CCG that they wish to take forward a premises development project, which focuses on all three practices relocating into a new building on the same site.
+The practices have also previously stated their intention to merge.
+The Cranbrook practices have received Stage 1 approval for their premises proposal and preferred site of Wilkes Field.
+The practices are engaged with the parish council regarding the site and more detailed discussions have commenced regarding the potential project.

-Hawkhurst/Benenden
+Hawkhurst/Sandhurst

 • Due to the geography and catchment area of the practices, it would be expected that the majority of new residents in this area would register at one of the two practices in Hawkhurst - North Ridge Medical Practice or Wish Valley Surgery.
-New growth proposed would broadly result in an increase of the patient list of approximately 30%.
+New growth proposed would broadly result in an increase of the patient list of approximately 10%.
 This need can only be met through the development of new practice premises to ensure sustainable general practice in the area: the physical constraints of the existing practice premises mean that the current buildings cannot be extended or reconfigured.
-The practices have very limited capacity to accommodate future growth in registered patient lists while based in their existing buildings, as there is no capacity to expand the workforce and services;
+The practices have very limited capacity to accommodate future growth in registered patient lists while based in their existing buildings, as there is no capacity to expand the workforce and services.